anthony-jourdon/Genepy/docs/source/usage.rst

 12. Create the model and generate options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The :py:class:`model <bcpy.Model>` is created by gathering all the information defined previously.
+The :py:class:`model <genepy.Model>` is created by gathering all the information defined previously.

 .. code-block:: python